New studies are being added all the time – check back soon if you don’t see one available for your dog!

 Diagnostic Imaging

-ON HOLD FOR RECRUITEMENT – Evaluating the Effect of Minimally Invasive Surgery on the Intracranial Pressure in Dogs
+ON HOLD FOR RECRUITMENT – Evaluating the Effect of Minimally Invasive Surgery on the Intracranial Pressure in Dogs

 Study Investigator: Dr. Ryan Appleby

-The optical nerve sheath contains cerebral spinal fluid and when intracranial pressure increases, the walls of the sheath stretch and expand.
-Using ultrasound, we can measure these changes in the optic nerve sheath diameter (ONSD).
-Gaining a better understanding of intracranial pressure changes in dogs may have a future impact on anesthetic considerations and surgical planning for laparoscopic procedures in veterinary medicine.
+Minimally invasive techniques like laparoscopy offer benefits such as less pain and quicker recovery, but they can also increase pressure inside the skull.
+This pressure change has been studied in humans but not in dogs.
+The optical nerve sheath contains cerebral spinal fluid and when intracranial pressure increases, the walls of the sheath expand.
+Ultrasound can be used to measure the changes in the optic nerve sheath diameter (ONSD).
+Understanding how intracranial pressure changes affect dogs could help with anesthesia and surgery planning for laparoscopic procedures in veterinary medicine.

 Emergency and Critical Care